 To start the process, or if you have any questions:

 South Placer Substation - Loomis

 The Placer County Sheriff’s Office continuously recruits for qualified volunteers who are willing to donate a minimum of 100 hours per year to support the mission and goals of the department and the community it serve through the Sheriffs Team of Active Residents Program ( S.T.A.R.s)

 Volunteers work in a variety of assignments throughout the sheriff’s office.
 There are two main job classifications for volunteers: Field Volunteers and Administrative Volunteers.

-- Field Volunteers assist patrol services by providing such functions as: Vacation Checks, Vehicle Abatements, Traffic Control, Saturation Patrols, and Found Property Reports.
+- Field Volunteers assist patrol services by providing such functions as: Vacation Checks, Vehicle Abatements, Traffic Control and Saturation Patrols.

 - Administrative Volunteers assist by providing staffing at the Service Centers and Substations.
-Among their office duties, these volunteers greet the public, answer phones, take cold reports, fingerprint, and maintain office computer databases.
+Among their office duties, these volunteers greet the public, answer phones, fingerprint, and maintain office computer databases.

 In addition to office and field work, volunteers assist with safety fair presentations, crime prevention, and community outreach.